Jeff O'Neill: NHL

-After joining the Whalers in 1995, he spent the next two seasons in Hartford before following the franchise to North Carolina in 1997.
-His point production increased after he arrived in Carolina, scoring at least 30 goals per season each year between 2000 and 2003.
-After his brother was killed in a car accident in Toronto in July 2005, O'Neill expressed a desire to play for the Maple Leafs, his hometown team, in order to be closer to family.
+After his brother was killed in a car accident in Toronto in July 2005, O'Neill expressed a desire to play for the Maple Leafs in order to be closer to family.
 On July 30, 2005, Carolina GM Jim Rutherford traded O'Neill to the Toronto Maple Leafs for a conditional draft pick in the 2006 NHL Entry Draft.

-Re-united with former Carolina Hurricanes coach Paul Maurice, O'Neill enjoyed a resurgence early in the 2006–2007 season and, benefiting from playing on the top line with Mats Sundin and Alexander Steen, was briefly one of the top scorers.
-However, despite scoring 20 goals that season, O'Neill was benched for the remaining few games due to poor offensive performance.
+Re-united with former Carolina Hurricanes coach Paul Maurice, O'Neill enjoyed a resurgence early in the 2006–2007 season playing on the top line with Mats Sundin and Alexander Steen, was briefly one of the top scorers.
+However, despite scoring 20 goals that season, O'Neill was benched for the remaining few games due to inconsistent performances.
 His poor performance combined with his fear of flying led him to consider retirement at the end of the season.
 After sitting out the following season, he was invited to the 2008-09 Training Camp by his former team, the Carolina Hurricanes.
 Following training camp, O'Neill played in two exhibition games with the Hurricanes, but opted to retire before the official start of the season.